United States Congressional

 Serial Set -- United States Congressional Serial Set -- began in 1817 as the official collection of reports and documents of the United States Congress.
 The collection was published in a "serial" fashion, hence its name.

-American State Papers are reports and documents issued by the first 13 Congresses and are included in the Serial Set.
+American State Papers are reports and documents issued by the first 13 Congresses and are not included in the Serial Set.

 Serial Set Maps are maps included in the Serial Set and can be searched separately.